bdeewang/bdeewang.github.io/index.md

 {% include about-picture-img.html %}

-Hey!
-I'm a 6th year PhD candidate in mathematics at [UC Santa Cruz](https://www.math.ucsc.edu/index.html).
+Hello!
+I am a Visiting Assistant Professor in mathematics at [Carleton College](https://www.carleton.edu/math/).
 My first name is pronounced as *dee-waang*.
-My advisor is [Martin Weissman](http://martyweissman.com/).

 My research interests lie in arithmetic geometry and algebraic number theory.
 In particular, I am interested in curves and abelian varieties in characteristic <em>p</em> and their moduli spaces <a href="https://arxiv.org/a/bhamidipati_d_1.html">(arXiv)</a>.
 My research interests also lie in undergraduate and graduate mathematics education.
 I am passionate about mathematics pedagogy, and communicating mathematics to a general audience.
 I am committed to promoting inclusivity, diversity and justice in the mathematics community.

+Before coming to Carleton, I received my Ph.D. in Mathematics from [UC Santa Cruz](https://www.math.ucsc.edu/index.html) in California under [Martin Weissman](http://martyweissman.com/).
+I received my M.S. in Mathematics from the [Higher School of Economics](https://math.hse.ru/en/) in Moscow, where I wrote my [master's thesis](https://www.hse.ru/en/edu/vkr/296285338) under [Vadim Vologodsky](https://www.hse.ru/en/org/persons/160474191); and I received my B.S. in Mathematics, with a specialization in applied algebra, from [Shiv Nadar University](https://math.snu.edu.in/) in India.

 <!--<a href="/about" class="internal-link quarter-line-space">More about me&nbsp;→</a>
 <div class="tag-list copy-buttons">